• Skip to primary navigation

 • Vermouth adds lovely acidity to the sauce, you can also substitute with dry white wine.

 • Double cream is used as the creamy element in this dish, giving the sauce a luxurious texture.
-You can substitute with single cream or creme fraiche.
+You can substitute with single cream, sour cream or creme fraiche.

 Can I made this chicken and asparagus recipe ahead of time?